LeToNode/Play2.0-CN-doc/production/ProductionDist.md

 [My first application] $ publish
 ```

-> Check the sbt documentation to get more informations about the resolvers and credentials definition.
+> Check the sbt documentation to get more information about the resolvers and credentials definition.